Maintaining Bone Health After Menopause: Type II Collagen's Role

 While Type II collagen can be a great support for bone and joint health, there are other simple lifestyle changes that can help you maintain strong bones after menopause.
 First, focus on a balanced diet rich in calcium and vitamin D. Calcium is essential for bone strength, while vitamin D helps your body absorb calcium more effectively.
 Foods like dairy products, leafy greens, and fortified plant-based milk are great options to include.

 Exercise is also key—specifically weight-bearing activities like walking, jogging, or resistance training.
-These exercises help keep your bones dense and reduce the risk of osteoporosis.
+These exercises help keep your bones dense by promoting bone formation and remodeling, thus reducing the risk of osteoporosis.
 Additionally, it’s a good idea to limit smoking and alcohol consumption, as both can weaken bone structure over time.
+In addition, spending 10-20 minutes under natural sunlight is an effective way to boost vitamin D levels in the body, which is crucial for calcium absorption in the bones.

 Bottom Line